csaborio001/wordpress-docker-developer/README.md

 * changed .env file to support Apple M1 chips
 * Added environment variables and a way for scripts to load them
 * changed copyDistFolder to hold ,env variables
+* Compatible with mySQL workaround for M1 chips